Colombia: Demographics

 With an estimated 50 million people in 2020, Colombia is the third-most populous country in Latin America, after Brazil and Mexico.
 At the beginning of the 20th century, Colombia's population was approximately 4 million.
 Since the early 1970s Colombia has experienced steady declines in its fertility, mortality, and population growth rates.
 The population growth rate for 2016 is estimated to be 0.9%.
 About 26.8% of the population were 15 years old or younger, 65.7% were between 15 and 64 years old, and 7.4% were over 65 years old.
 The proportion of older persons in the total population has begun to increase substantially.
 Colombia is projected to have a population of 55.3 million by 2050.

+Estimates for the population of the area that is now Colombia range between 2.5 and 12 million people in 1500; estimates between the extremes include figures of 6 and 7 million.
+With the Spanish conquest, the region's population had collapsed to around 1.2 million people in 1600, for an estimated decrease of 52–90%.
+By the end of the colonial period, it had declined further to around 800,000; it began rising in the early 19th century to around 1.4 million, where it would drop again in the Colombian War of Independence to between 1 and 1.2 million.
+The country's population did not recover to pre-conquest levels until the 1940s, nearly 450 years after its 16th-century peak.

 The population is concentrated in the Andean highlands and along the Caribbean coast, also the population densities are generally higher in the Andean region.
 The nine eastern lowland departments, comprising about 54% of Colombia's area, have less than 6% of the population.
 Traditionally a rural society, movement to urban areas was very heavy in the mid-20th century, and Colombia is now one of the most urbanized countries in Latin America.
 The urban population increased from 31% of the total in 1938 to nearly 60% in 1973, and by 2014 the figure stood at 76%.
 The population of Bogotá alone has increased from just over 300,000 in 1938 to approximately 8 million today.
-In total seventy-two cities now have populations of 100,000 or more (2015).
+In total 72 cities now have populations of 100,000 or more (2015).
 As of 2012 Colombia has the world's largest populations of internally displaced persons (IDPs), estimated to be up to 4.9 million people.

-The life expectancy is 74.8 years in 2015 and infant mortality is 13.1 per thousand in 2016.
+The life expectancy was 74.8 years in 2015, and infant mortality was 13.1 per thousand in 2016.
 In 2015, 94.58% of adults and 98.66% of youth are literate and the government spends about 4.49% of its GDP on education.